<<Download>> Download Microsoft Word Course Outline Icon Word Version Download PDF Course Outline Icon PDF Version

 Training Topics

-• What problem does Svelte solve?
+• What is Svelte?
+What problem does it solve?

-• Svelte Compiler
+• The Svelte compiler

 Development Environment